 Lockdowns, social distancing and increased hand hygiene practices all resulted in a significant decrease in the number of flu cases recorded around the country last year.
 And if history is anything to go by, record low flu years are often followed by whopper flu years.

 So how can you stay healthy?
 Do you double up on the hand sanitiser baths and stay at home with the doors and windows nailed shut?
 Well, yes, if you really want to.
 Or you could simply keep up the good hand hygiene, wear a mask and eat healthy whole foods.

 According to dietitian Susie Burrell, eating a healthy, balanced diet is essential for maintaining every single one of your body’s cells, and this includes your immune system.

-“In addition to eating a balanced diet that includes whole foods, adding foods that contain vitamins and minerals that are known for supporting the immune system is the first step to take,” she says.
+“In addition to eating a balanced diet that includes whole foods, adding foods that contain vitamins and minerals that are known for supporting immunity is the first step to take,” she says.
 “Good foods to add to your winter diet include spinach, strawberries, citrus fruit, eggs, red capsicum, peanuts or a 100 percent natural peanut butter, almonds, garlic, ginger, sweet potato and foods that contain omega-3 essential fatty acids.”

 Omega-3s help to reduce inflammation in the body, which in turn supports the immune system.
-Research has also found that omega-3s can help to enhance the function of immune cells.
+Research has also found that omega-3s can help to enhance the function of immunity cells.
 Chia seeds, flaxseeds and walnuts are all good sources, and oily fish like mackerel, salmon and sardines are particularly high in omega-3s.
 But for those who don’t enjoy the taste of fish, Burrell has another, more palatable suggestion.